As the state's energy office, we receive numerous requests for energy data. We hope the compilation of links below will help you learn more.

 Weatherization assistance(opens in a new tab) provides home energy efficiency assistance for lower-income homeowners through your county.

-Energy efficient mortgages may be an option for you when buying a home.
+Energy-efficient mortgages(opens in a new tab) may be an option for you when buying a home.

 More sources for energy efficiency: Energy Information Administration(opens in a new tab), National Association of State Energy Officials(opens in a new tab), and EERE(opens in a new tab).